-The development of these guidelines was made possible through the MoH's collaboration with the Strengthening Capacity to Use Research Evidence in Health Policy (SECURE Health) programme, which is a consortium of five organisations led by African Institute for Development Policy (AFIDEP).
-The Ministry would like to thank the AFIDEP team, comprising of Dr. Rose Oronje, Dr. Abiba Longwe-Ngwira and Ms. Nissily Mushani for providing technical assistance for the development of the guidelines.
-The MoH would also like to thank other SECURE Health programme consortium partners who provided invaluable inputs into the development of the guidelines, including FHI 360, the College of Medicine (CoM) of the University of Malawi, and the East, Central and Southern Africa Health Community (ECSA).
-Specifically, the Ministry would like to recognise the technical input of Prof. Adamson Muula and Dr. Cecilia Maliwichi-Nyirenda from the College of Medicine.
+The development of these Guidelines was made possible through the MoH's collaboration with the Strengthening Capacity to Use Research Evidence in Health Policy (SECURE Health) programme, which is a consortium of five organisations led by AFIDEP.
+The Ministry would like to thank AFIDEP for providing technical as well as financial assistance for the development of the Guidelines.
+The MoH would also like to thank other SECURE Health programme consortium partners who provided invaluable inputs into the development of the Guidelines, including FHI36O, the Consortium for National Health Research (CNHR), and the East, Central and Southern Africa Health Community (ECSA-HC).

-The MoH would also like to thank the members of the Technical Advisory Committee for the SECURE Health programme for their invaluable inputs into the draft of the guidelines.
+The MoH would also like to thank the members of the Technical Advisory Committee of the SECURE Health programme for their invaluable inputs into the development of these Guidelines.
+Committee members and all other experts who provided inputs into the development of the Guidelines are acknowledged in the List of Contributors appearing under Annex 1.

-Finally, the development of these guidelines would not have been possible without the support of the UK's Department for International Development (DFID) through the SECURE Health programme.
-The Ministry acknowledges and appreciates this support from the UK government.
+Finally, the development of these Guidelines would not have been possible without the financial support of the United Kingdom's Department for International Development (DFID) through the SECURE Health programme.
+The Ministry acknowledges and appreciates this support.